 Pollock Conservation Cooperative Research Center

 This long partnership between the PCC and the UAF College of Fisheries and Ocean Sciences has resulted in millions of dollars of critical peer-reviewed research on management-relevant issues, including stock assessment, fish population dynamics, factors influencing Steller sea lion abundance, ecosystem-based management, and rockfish and salmon genetics.
-The PCC has also funded seven Graduate Fellows in these marine science fields, four of them candidates for a Ph.D. in Fisheries.
+The PCC has also funded several Graduate Fellows in these marine science fields.

 The Pollock Conservation Cooperative, a fish harvesting cooperative, formed in December 1998 to resolve problems of overcapacity, promote conservation and enhance utilization of fishery resources.